 Sunday 23rd December, 2:30pm @ Emilys (142 Newgate Street) – the Italian story Befana by Bishop Auckland Division Girl Guiding.

 Missed one of the window unveilings?
-Click here to see a photo of each of the advent window displays.
+Visit the Advent Windows page to see photographs of each of the Window Displays.

-Read more on the Bishop Auckland Advent Windows 2018 click here
+Read more on the Bishop Auckland Advent Windows 2018.